Beltra: History

 The village takes its name from the beach nearby along the western shore of Ballysadare bay.
 There are several old names for the strand, the most common being Trá Eóchaille, Strand of the Yew Wood, or after Eochaille the wright.
 Trá Ruis Airgid, Strand of Red Silver, perhaps because of the silver and lead mine at Abbeytown near Ballysadare.
 The mine contains the mineral pyrargyrite an ore also known as "dark red silver" or "ruby silver".
 Other names are Trá Mná Mairbe (Strand of the Dead Women) and Trá an Cháirn (Strand of the Cairn).

 In Irish mythology, the Firbolg King Eochaid mac Eirc met his death here after the first Battle of Moytura.
 The king was buried here in a cairn that existed on the strand known as "the stone-heap of the Strand of Eothail".
 Also killed and buried here were the three sons of Nemed, i.e., Cesarb, Luamh, and Luachra, leaders of the pursuing Tuatha de Danann.
 They were interred at the west end of the strand, at a place since called Leca Mic Nemed, or the grave-slab of the sons of Nemed.

-In the 19th century there was a constabulary barracks in the village.
+In the 19th century, there was a constabulary barracks in the village.

-A local hero called Kieran Dowd Died while cutting down a tree in beltra wood and is now remembered by the name Woody.
+A local hero, Kieran Dowd, died while cutting down a tree in beltra wood and is now remembered by the name Woody.